DataDog/documentation/content/en/service_management/app_builder/_index.md

 {{< img src="/service_management/app_builder/app-builder-embedded-dashboard.png" alt="An app embedded in a dashboard" style="width:100%;" >}}

-### Out-of-the-box apps
+### Apps created by Datadog

-Out-of-the-box are apps that are embedded in Integration dashboards.
+Apps created by Datadog are apps that are embedded in Integration dashboards.
 They work without having to build them; all you need to do is choose a connection.

 For example, the [EC2 integration dashboard][7] offers an EC2 instance management app.
 When you load the dashboard, the app is populated with demo data:

 {{< img src="/service_management/app_builder/ootb-app-ec2-demo-data.png" alt="EC2 out-of-the-box app with demo data" style="width:100%;" >}}

 To use the app with your data, click **+ Connect Data**, then either create a new connection or select an existing one.
-Once you save your selection, the app displays data from your connection.
+After you save your selection, the app displays data from your connection.

 You can change the selected connection by clicking **Change Connection** in the app.